Business Line of Credit Calculator: Estimate Payments Before You Borrow

 • Credit score.
 A higher credit score typically results in lower interest rates and better repayment terms.

 • Interest rate.
-Rates can be fixed or variable, which affects how much you'll pay over the life of the loan.
+Rates can be fixed or variable, which affects how much you'll pay over the life of the credit line.

 • Annual percentage rate (APR).
 This includes both interest and fees, giving a clearer picture of your total cost.